 - The metronome instantly changes when the next song comes up

-- I can write notes on my iPad music
+- You can easily write notes on your iPad music screen.

 I also want to give honorable mention to the OnSong app.
 It has a solid metronome, great editing and transposing features, the ability to sync tracks and also download charts from Dropbox and convert files from CCLI’s Songselect.